arcosuc3m/grppi/INSTALL.md

 ### Advanced Options

-The project make use of different libraries such as OpenMP (OMP), Threading Building Blocks (TBB) or CUDA.
+The project make use of different libraries such as OpenMP (OMP) or Threading Building Blocks (TBB).
 This libraries can be disabled in the cmake configuration file with ccmake.

 ## Using different compilers ##